BerengereMathieu/SCIS/README.md

 	* create a new layer
 	* give seeds to algorithm by drawing strokes on this layer :
 		* use one color by semantic class ;
-		* spatial distribution of seeds must be approximately uniform over the image (if you give no seed for top left corners, segmentation quality for this area will be poor) ;
 		* be careful to use uniform color and avoid drawing tools with transparency effect (you can use paintbrush or pencil with brush **2.
 Hardness 100**)
 	* run SCIS : filter -> segmentation -> SCIS